onevcat/Kingfisher/README.md

 * Prefetching.
 You can prefetch and cache the images which might soon appear in the page.
 It will bring your users great experience.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.
 * Options to decompress the image in background before rendering it, which could improve the UI performance.
-* Categories over `UIImageView`, `NSImage` and `UIButton` for setting image from an URL directly.
+* Categories over `UIImageView`, `NSImage` and `UIButton` for setting image from a URL directly.
 Use the same code across all Apple platforms.
 * Support GIF seamlessly.
-You could just download and set your GIF images as the same as you do for PNG/JPEG format.
+You could just download and set your GIF images as the same as you do for PNG/JPEG format using `AnimatedImageView`.

 ## Requirements